ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 It lets the lamdba to choose the return type which allows us to chain operations which each may fail.

 People with a background in functional programming may recognise that this is a monad.

+### A smart box

+I like to think of the `Option` type as a box and pattern matching as opening the box.
+It turns out that `Option` is intelligent enough that we usually don't have to peek inside of it to achieve the desired effect.
+Optional values actually know how to unwrap themselves, run operations on the contained value, combine themselves with other optionals and much more.
+I encourage everyone to explore this standard API and challenge yourselves to not look inside the box.